gitgud-hub0/Timesheet-remainder-app/README.md

 To do:
 Add unit testing
 Refactor code in buttons into class and functions
+Add better exception catch and throw